spatie/laravel-collection-macros/README.md

 ### `weightedRandom`

 Returns a random item by a weight.
-In this example, the item with `a` has the most change to get picked, and the item with `c` the least.
+In this example, the item with `a` has the most chance to get picked, and the item with `c` the least.

 ```php
 // pass the field name that should be used as a weight